It’s sometimes easy to forget that children experience stress too – all the way from toddlers to teens.

 - Managing school and social pressures: Whether it’s struggling to study for an upcoming test, or trying to keep up with homework, school is often a source of stress for children and youth.
 Wanting to fit it, make friends, and greater social media pressure are also stresses that add up.
 Sleep problems and difficulty getting out of bed in the morning are not unusual for children who are feeling stressed.

 - Stress in sports and lessons: Sometimes, starting a new sport, trying out for the team, or taking up an instrument or other lesson can be stressful or overwhelming, especially if a child feels like they are not good enough or can’t keep up.
+With support, a child can learn strategies and mindsets that help them thrive in the face of life’s ups and downs.
+Wondering how to support them?
+Here are tips for getting the most benefit out of sports by supporting the mental health of young athletes.

 - Bullying and teasing: Children today are more connected than ever - in the classroom, many also by text, and on social media channels.
 A bullying text, or conflict in the schoolyard captured on video, can go viral with one click.
 Bullying, in-person or with an online component, can be a major source of stress for children and youth.
 Any unkind behaviour and occasional teasing can be hurtful.